BurntSushi/termcolor/README.md

 This example searches the entire Linux kernel source tree (after running `make defconfig && make -j8`) for `[A-Z]+_SUSPEND`, where all matches must be words.
-Timings were collected on a system with an Intel i7-6900K 3.2 GHz.
+Timings were collected on a system with an Intel i7-6900K 3.2 GHz, and ripgrep was compiled using the `compile` script in this repo.

 Please remember that a single benchmark is never enough!
 See my [blog post on `ripgrep`](http://blog.burntsushi.net/ripgrep/)